Note

 header=Bearer <TOKEN_GOES_HERE> ---> Usually OAuth2 tokens begin with "ey" and it is a very long string

-Example CMD file
+Example of a CMD file

 OAuth2CredentialProvider.xml file located in CredentialProviders folder: